dlang-community/harbored-mod/README.rst

 Harbored-mod supports both `DDoc <http://dlang.org/ddoc.html>`_ and `Markdown
 <http://en.wikipedia.org/wiki/Markdown>`_ in documentation comments, but DDoc takes
 precedence.
 This means that there are slight differences_ from standard Markdown.

-Note that Harbored-mod is fairly unstable at the moment and has not seen much testing.
-There may still be some conflicts between DDoc and Markdown.

 -----------------------------------
 Examples of generated documentation